 Review the information about each flexible instructional mode to make the best decisions if adjusting your schedule or selecting your courses in LionPATH.

 Faculty will communicate how assessments will be delivered.
 This may be a mix of in-person and remote assessments, regardless of the delivery method of the course itself.
-All courses, exams, and assessments will be remote after November 20, 2020.

 For those students who are immunocompromised or at-risk, the University will work with you to develop appropriate accommodations.
-For students who are unable to return to any campus this fall or are unable to wear a face mask due to medical conditions, there are flexible options so that you can continue to make progress toward your degree.
+For students who are unable to return to any campus this spring or are unable to wear a face mask due to medical conditions, there are flexible options so that you can continue to make progress toward your degree.

 Please note: When checking your courses in LionPath, please review all components of the course to ensure you are viewing the complete mix of delivery formats.
-In LionPath, click on “Class Schedule,” the word “More,” select “Fall Term,” and then continue to see all components for your class(es).
+In LionPath, click on “Class Schedule,” the word “More,” select “Spring Term,” and then continue to see all components for your class(es).

 For spring 2021, each course offered in COVID Mixed (CM) mode will also have a parallel section offered in COVID Remote (CR) mode.
 If you are planning on coming to campus for any of a course’s synchronous in-person meetings, you should enroll in the CM section.
 If you are not planning to come to campus for any reason — whether it be for in-person instruction or to use campus facilities — you should enroll in the CR section.